ky2303/ky2303.github.io/_posts/2022-09-29-debugging-c-code-with-gdb.md

 ## <a name="other_useful_info"></a>Other useful info:

-I have been learning how to use gdb in cybersecurity courses.
+I have also been learning how to use gdb in cybersecurity courses and while participating in ctfs.
 It is useful when learning buffer overflow and format string vulnerabilities.
-Here are some other things I have found useful enough to include in my notes.
+Here are some other things I picked up along the journey and have found useful enough to include in my notes.

 ### Setting Arguments